vpadam/CSCI-8700-Term-Project/README.md

 11.App to make forests/trees of related ideas from notes (helps with studying).

 12.Time management app, like a calendar with reminders

+13.App to automatically create flashcards from notes, i.e. from a word document

 --------------------------GUIDELINES FOR PART 1--------------------------